sidneydijkstra/DatascienceWeb/README.md

 ```

 ### Env
 To set up the database we will direct you to [this] python project and [\[this\]](https://github.com/Medooosa/Csharp-Parser) C# project for parsing all the data to .csv format.
 The connection with the database is established using the variables in the .env file.
-T o connect to the database create this .env file and add these parameters:
+To connect to the database create this .env file and add these parameters:
 ```
 DATABASE_POOL_LIMIT=20
 DATABASE_IP=